X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Results: Threat Assessment

-Now assume Type IIn SNe have a lethal distance of 30 pc, and are a fraction $f_{\rm IIn} = 0.07$ of all core-collapse events (\citealt{Li2011}; also see \citealt{Cold2023}).
+Now we assume Type IIn SNe have a lethal distance of $r_{\rm IIn}= 30$ pc and are a fraction $f_{\rm IIn} = 0.07$ of all core-collapse events (\citealt{Li2011}; also see \citealt{Cold2023}).
 Then, the “lethal rate” from these events is

-This is twice the global average rate in eq.~(\ref{eq:CCzap})!
+This is twice the global average rate in Equation~(\ref{eq:CCzap})!
 This illustrates that Type IIn events pose an outsized threat despite their relatively modest rates of occurrence.
-The local core-collapse rate for all lethal core-collapse events is $\Gamma_{\rm tot} = \Gamma_{\rm CC} + \Gamma_{\rm IIn} =(690 \ \rm Myr)^{-1}$, assuming the fiducial lethal distances in eqs.~(\ref{eq:CCzap}) and (\ref{eq:IInzap}).
+The local core-collapse rate for all lethal core-collapse events is $\Gamma_{\rm tot} = \Gamma_{\rm CC} + \Gamma_{\rm IIn} =(690 \ \rm Myr)^{-1}$, assuming the fiducial lethal distances in Equations~(\ref{eq:CCzap}) and (\ref{eq:IInzap}).

 As discussed in \S \ref{sect:data}, there is continuing evidence for non-IIn SNe evolving to show characteristics of interactions that result in high X-ray luminosities at late times \citep{Marg17,Chandra20, Thomas22}.
-This sort of evolution may be common for Type Ib/c SNe, but simply missed by X-ray telescopes due to lack of late-time observations. \citet{Marg17} estimate that as high as $\sim40\%$ of Ib/c may evolve to be interacting.
+This sort of evolution may be common for Type Ib/c SNe but simply missed by X-ray telescopes due to a lack of late-time observations. \citet{Marg17} estimate that as high as $\sim$40\% of Ib/c may evolve to be interacting.
 If these continue to have X-ray luminosities comparable to IIn explosions, this will have profound effects on the rates of lethality discussed here, since Type Ib/c events comprise about 19\% of all SNe and about 25\% of all CCSNe.
-This could then roughly triple the rate shown in eq.~(\ref{eq:IInzap}).
+This could then roughly triple the rate shown in Equation~(\ref{eq:IInzap}).

-We also note that the result in eq.~(\ref{eq:IInzap}) depends sensitively on the Type IIn fraction and especially on their typical X-ray lethal distance.
-In particular we see that the relative threat is set by the ratio $\Gamma_{\rm IIn}/\Gamma_{\rm CC} = f_{\rm IIn} (r_{\rm IIn}/r_{\rm CC})^3$.
-Clearly, further observations -- particularly in the X-ray -- will be critical to firming up this estimate and determining the true impact of X-ray luminous SNe for Galactic habitability.
+We also note that the result in Equation~(\ref{eq:IInzap}) depends sensitively on the Type IIn fraction and especially on their typical X-ray lethal distance.
+In particular, we see that the relative threat is set by the ratio $\Gamma_{\rm IIn}/\Gamma_{\rm CC} = f_{\rm IIn} (r_{\rm IIn}/r_{\rm CC})^3$.
+Clearly, further observations — particularly in the X-ray — will be critical to firming up this estimate and determining the true impact of X-ray-luminous SNe for Galactic habitability.